Arslan4546/Flutter-Rotating-SplashScreen/README.md

-this repository guides you how to use post API's in your Flutter Applications
+This Reopository guides you how to make rotating splash screen in futter and it gives you more ways to creating splash screen